 Proposing College: Catholic Theological College

-Show when this unit is running1. | Accurately identify key passages in the Pentateuch. |
+Show when this unit is running1. | Accurately identify key passages, themes, and features of the Pentateuch. |

 2. | Critically examine pentateuchal texts using detailed exegesis, appropriate methods, and secondary literature. |